UDOOboard/Docs/docs/07_Android/05_Android_And_Arduino_Simple_Hello_World_Tutorial.md

 ```

-You need to inizialize the AdkManager in the onCreate() method:
+You need to initialize the AdkManager in the onCreate() method:

 ```bash